GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/sandbox/index.md

 `pages` list because they will use the sandbox of the frame that embeds them.

 ["Using eval in Chrome Extensions.
-Safely."][4] goes into more detail about implementing a sandboxing workflow that enables use of libraries that would otherwise have issues executing under extension's [default Content Security Policy][5].
+Safely."][4] goes into more detail about implementing a sandboxing workflow that enables the use of libraries that would otherwise have issues executing under extension's [default Content Security Policy][5].

-Sandboxed pages may only be specified when using [`manifest_version`][6] 2 or above.

 [1]: /docs/apps/webview_tag
 [2]: /docs/extensions/mv3/contentSecurityPolicy